Ahnaf-cyber/cyber-incident-management-system-java/README.md

 # Cyber Incident Management System (Java)

 ## Overview
-This is a Java-based Cyber Security Incident Management System developed as a university project.
+This is a Java based Cyber Security Incident Management System developed as a university project.
 The system allows users to log, manage, and store cyber security incidents.

 It supports: